Caledonia station: Caledonia GO Station

 In May 2015, Metrolinx announced plans to add Caledonia as a future stop on the GO Transit Barrie line.
-The environmental assessment for the GO station was expected to be complete in early 2016.
-However, the GO station portion is not expected to open until 2024, after the opening of Line 5 Eglinton.
+Construction of the GO portion of the station was expected to take two years and began in October 2025.

 The LRT station will be integrated with the planned GO station.
 There will be a pedestrian bridge connecting the GO station to the LRT station's main entrance.
 The GO station will have a second entrance at its north end where both the York Beltline Trail and Bowie Avenue end.
 In future, through the Regional Rail Express project, a second track is planned for the GO line to enable all-day, two-way GO train service.

 Surface connections

 As of November 2023, the following are the proposed connecting routes that would serve this station when Line 5 Eglinton opens: